Sarah Hadland TV Passions: ‘A lot of people said, I love you in Car Share’May 15 | 3 min read

 Week 3 performance: Hotel Room by Pitbull.

-Clues: Recorded a demo for Simon Cowell; wears glasses; links to teaching; possible links to stand-up comedy, cooking and schools; the names Darren, Rosie and Casey; Britain's Got Talent
+Clues: Recorded a demo for Simon Cowell; wears glasses; links to teaching; possible links to stand-up comedy, cooking, schools and teaching; the names Darren, Rosie and Casey; Britain's Got Talent

 Possible identity: Lenny Henry, David Walliams.